collectivexyz/revolution-protocol/README.md

 - An art piece that has not met quorum cannot be dropped.

-### VerbsToken
+### RevolutionToken

-- VerbsToken should only mint art pieces from the CultureIndex.
+- RevolutionToken should only mint art pieces from the CultureIndex.

-- VerbsToken should always mint the top voted art piece in the CultureIndex.
+- RevolutionToken should always mint the top voted art piece in the CultureIndex.

 ### AuctionHouse

-- AuctionHouse should only auction off tokens from the VerbsToken.
+- AuctionHouse should only auction off tokens from the RevolutionToken.
 - The owner of the auction should always receive it's share of ether (minus creatorRateBps share).

 ### VRGDA